-- 224. Items of academy property must not be removed from Academy premises without the authority of the Head Teacher/Principal, or in their absence, a member of the senior team.
+- 218. Items of Academy property must not be removed from Academy premises without the authority of the Headteacher/Principal, or in their absence, a member of their senior team.
 A record of the loan must be recorded in a loan book and booked back in when it is returned.
-If the loan item is of material value, i.e. in excess of £1,000, the Head Teacher/Principal must confirm that the lender has appropriate insurance in place to cover the loss of or damage to the asset. - 225.
+If the loan item is of material value, i.e., over £1,000, the Headteacher/Principal must confirm that the lender has appropriate insurance in place to cover the loss of or damage to the asset. - 219.
 If assets are on loan for extended periods or to a single member of staff on a regular basis the situation may give rise to a 'benefit-in-kind' for taxation purposes.
-Loans should therefore be kept under review and any potential benefits discussed with the academy's auditors.
+Loans should therefore be kept under review and any potential benefits discussed with our External Auditor.